MarioChvx/dotfiles/README.md

 # Dot Files

-My configuration for vim and bash.
-I got the idea from [Distro Tube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) and he gots the idea from [Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
+My configuration for nvim, vim, bash and neofetch.
+I got the idea of using a bare repo from [Distro Tube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) and he gots the idea from [Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Set-up guide

 ### SSH

-Just a remember of how to set up ssh for each kind of system.
+Just a quick remember of how to set up ssh for each kind of system.

 #### Linux/Windows